mlabuda2/nf-tower-docs/docs/faqs.md

 Please see the [AWS ECS documentation](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-agent-config.html) for an in-depth explanation of this difference.

 </p>**Note:</p>** This behaviour cannot be changed within the Tower Application.

+**<p data-question>Q: We encountered an error saying unable to parse HTTP 429 response body.</p>**

+`CannotPullContainerError: Error response from daemon: error parsing HTTP 429 response body: invalid character 'T' looking for beginning of value: "Too Many Requests (HAP429)"`

+This is because of the dockerhub rate limit of 100 anonymous pulls per 6 hours.
+We suggest to use the following on your launch template in order to avoid this issue:

+`echo ECS_IMAGE_PULL_BEHAVIOR=once >> /etc/ecs/ecs.config`

 ### Queues